-Lemon drizzle cake is a quick and easy teatime classic, and I’ve read that around 40% of Brits name lemon drizzle cake as one of their most-loved treats.
+Lemon drizzle cake is a quick and easy teatime classic.
+I’ve read that around 40% of Brits name lemon drizzle cake as one of their most-loved treats.

 I have baked Mary Berry’s lemon drizzle cake many times.
-I loved her all-in-one method and would often use baking spread experimentally – with consistently good results.
+I loved her all-in-one method and would often use baking spread – with consistently good results!

-A quick lemon drizzle cake often comes to mind as the first choice for Saturday baking, as we always have lemons and limes in the fridge.
-We regularly get citrus fruit for juice, cooking and cocktail making.
+A quick lemon drizzle cake often comes to mind as the first choice for Saturday baking, as I almost always have lemons and limes in the fridge.
+I regularly get citrus fruit for juice, cooking and cocktail making.

-From a large pool of online recipes for lemon drizzle cake, I adapted a recipe, and eventually changed ingredient quantities entirely.
+From a large pool of online recipes for lemon drizzle cake, I adapted a recipe Polly Welby’s famous lemon drizzle cake, and eventually changed ingredient quantities slightly.
 This was experimental.
 I used a loaf tin and baked it for 45 minutes in a 170°C oven, and the cake turned out a lovely golden colour and beautifully baked – airy, very moist and flavourful, and not too lemony.

 I would love to bake this again, experimenting with changing the order in which the ingredients are mixed.
 Then, I will share my method of making lemon drizzle cake with you – soon, hopefully!